“Every human being is bestowed with a unique life story.”

 What was your path to becoming a therapist?

 Choosing a career in clinical psychology was influenced by strong feelings of empathy during my childhood towards emotionally and physically challenged individuals.
 I felt like a career in clinical psychology would allow me to directly make a positive impact on their lives.

 What should someone know about working with you?

 I place much emphasis on examining thought patterns and using cognitive restructuring methods and mindful awareness methods to increase conscious response in place of negative, automatic thinking to increase healthy stress management skills and reduce emotional suffering.
 I also prioritize the importance of one's self relationship to replace negative self judgement with self compassion and self nurturing attitudes and behaviors.
 This has a direct relationship on strengthening relationship and communication skills towards healthy boundaries and meaningful interpersonal connections with friends and family.

 What do you do to continue learning and building competencies as a provider?

 Continuing education courses are very important for me to stay informed about the best practices and reinforce my core competencies.
-I also like to read books and research articles on topics that best inform my practice, including anxiety interventions as well as mindfulness in psychotherapy and its role in enhancing stress relief.
+I also like to read books and research articles on topics that best inform my practice.

 How do your own core values shape your approach to therapy?